How to add a colourful feature wall to your kitchen

 A feature wall can do many things for your kitchen, from helping to define practical areas to adding an artistic flair.
 The wall you choose will depend on the layout of your kitchen and what effect you want to achieve.

-Usually, by just looking around your kitchen you'll be able to tell which wall will work best as a feature wall.
+Usually, by just looking around your room, you'll be able to tell which wall will work best as a kitchen feature wall.
 However, if you still can't decide, consider the following:

 - If you have a galley kitchen, turning the end wall into a feature wall will help to emphasise the depth of the room.